A Comprehensive Guide to Hiking for Beginners

 Write a blog or short story, and description of your hike, including…

-• I’ll then post YOUR HIKE in the HUB!
+I’ll then post YOUR HIKE right here on my BLOG!

 Please contact me for further details.